ABOUT JASMINE KARA

 Now Jasmine was ready to write her own music.
 In less than one year, she wrote more than 150 songs.
 With all the new material in her luggage, she began travelling the world to finish the songs together with carefully selected producers, songwriters and artists.

-Year 2014 started just as intense and successful as the previous.
-Jasmine was one of the celebrities on the TV show “Let’s Dance”, which is the Swedish version of “Dancing with the Stars”.
+The next year started just as intense and successful as the previous.
+Jasmine was one of the celebrities on the TV show “Let’s Dance”, the Swedish version of “Dancing with the Stars”.